wp-sms/wp-sms/readme.txt

 ﻿=== WP SMS - Messaging & SMS Notification for WordPress, WooCommerce, GravityForms, etc ===
 Contributors: mostafa.s1990, kashani, veronalabs, alifallahrn Donate link: https://wp-sms-pro.com/donate
-Tags: sms, wordpress, send, subscribe, message, register, notification, webservice, API, woocommerce, subscribes-sms, EDD, twilio, bulksms, clockworksms, nexmo
+Tags: sms, wordpress, send, subscribe, message, register, notification, webservice, API, woocommerce, subscribes-sms, EDD, twilio, bulksms, clockworksms, nexmo, whatsapp
 Requires at least: 3.0
 Tested up to: 6.0
 Requires PHP: 5.6
-Stable tag: 5.7.9
+Stable tag: 5.8.0
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 The Best WordPress SMS Messaging and Notification Plugin for WordPress!

 == Description ==
-This plugin adds the ability to send SMS to your WordPress through more than 200 SMS gateways, such as Twilio, Plivo, Clickatell, BulkSMS, Infobip, Vonage (Nexmo), Clockworksms, Messagebird, Click send and much more!
+This plugin adds the ability to send SMS to your WordPress through more than 200 SMS gateways, such as Twilio, Plivo, Clickatell, BulkSMS, Infobip, Vonage (Nexmo), Clockworksms, Messagebird, WhatsApp Business API and much more!
 [See All SMS Gateways](https://wp-sms-pro.com/gateways/)

 Additionally, you can send SMS/MMS message notifications to your subscribers, users, and WooCommerce customers about their orders, new posts, products, and more.